 - Risks related to the transition to a lower-carbon economy, i.e. transition risk.
 Transition risk may be further broken down into policy and legal risks, technology risk, market risk and reputational risk - Risks related to the physical impacts of climate change, i.e. physical risk.
-Physical risk may be further broken down into acute risk and chronic risk the relevant business decisions.
+Physical risk may be further broken down into acute risk and chronic risk

-We identify the need to be aware of, to build capabilities in the areas of climate-related and environmental risk management; and to incorporate recommendations from the TCFD in
+We identify the need to be aware of, to build capabilities in the areas of climate-related and environmental risk management and aim to incorporate recommendations from the TCFD in the relevant business decisions.